Walking Routes in and around Keswick

 Various walks such as Skiddaw, Latrigg, Walla Crag and the walk round Derwentwater can be started from Keswick town centre.
 Using the local buses and the Keswick Launch gives you the opportunity to explore the whole area without needing to take your car.

-We have provided free downloadable pdfs and links to a variety of walks in the Keswick area.
+We have provided free walking routes with downloadable pdfs plus links to a variety of walks in the Keswick area which you can access by clicking on the photos or headings below.
 Make sure you read Safety on the Fells before partaking in any outdoor activities!

 Latrigg from Keswick walking route - an easy up and down route via Spooney Green Lane from Keswick with a circular route round the summit.